rtullydo/rtullydo.github.io/20_projects.md

 #### Differential equations

-This is an online text that I wrote with [Phanuel Mariano][14] of Union College.
-The text includes extensive exercises and covers a typical semester of a first course in differential equations.
+This is an online text that I wrote with [Phanuel Mariano][14] of Union College, based on a set of lecture notes that Phanuel wrote over several semesters.
+The text includes extensive exercises and covers a typical semester of a first course in differential equations, following the general path of Boyce and DiPrima.
 The text source is available for adapatation.
 The text is located [here][15].

 ### Operator Theory Community